daveaglick/Wyam.Web/Input/getting-started/concepts.md

 # Themes
 ---

 Each *theme* contains a set of content such as CSS files, layouts, etc. that apply to a specific recipe.
 A theme can be used to get up and running quickly with a given recipe by providing the set of resources the recipe requires.
-Because each recipe is a totally different set of modules, pipelines, metadataa, etc. a given theme is only applicable to a specific recipe.
+Because each recipe is a totally different set of modules, pipelines, metadata, etc. a given theme is only applicable to a specific recipe.

 # Modules
 ---